Women's Golf Day

 Women's Golf Day (WGD) is an annual worldwide event promoting women and girls by introducing them to the game of golf.
 Established in 2016, WGD takes place on a single day—often the first Tuesday in June—and features simultaneous events hosted at golf courses and clubs.
 Activities typically include basic golf instruction, practice sessions, shortened rounds for experienced players, and social networking gatherings.
-The next annual Women's Golf Day event will take place from May 27 - June 3, 2025.
+The next Women's Golf Day event will take place from May 26 to June 2, 2026.

 Ownership & Trademark

 Women's Golf Day® is managed and operated by WGD, LLC, a privately held company.
 The name and logo are registered trademarks of WGD, LLC, and unauthorized use is prohibited.

 History

 Women's Golf Day was founded by in 2016 by Elisa Gaudet, who sought to create a welcoming environment for women who are current players, and also newcomers who want to learn and enjoy golf on a global scale.

 Sky Sports stated that Women's Golf Day helped raise the profile of women's golf and contributed to broader discussions about increasing female participation in the sport.
 Gulf News similarly noted the event's growing significance in the Middle East.